 Here you will find articles about different types and instances of punishment, whether they relate to children, adults or groups of individuals.
-You will learn about the psychology behind punishment and why people punish others.
+You will also learn about the psychology behind punishment and why people punish others.

 The Role of Punishment